nadinesk/nadinesk.github.io/_posts/2016-10-15-third-debate-sentiment-analysis.markdown

 > America's problems were temporary and that he was the one to set things right — the wider his victory margin.
 (On a side note, Zullow
 > and Seligman found that the more positive the candidate, the more active he was on the trail, making more frequent stump speeches.)

+**Sentiment Analysis Rankings by Each Candidate in the Three Debates**

-Below are bar charts that, respectively, shows how sentiments rankings in the three debates for Clinton, Trump, and Clinton compared to Trump in the third debate.
-The number one rank is the greatest sentiment expressed by the candidate, and number 10 is the least expressed sentiment.
+Below are bar charts of sentiment rankins by each candidate.
+The number one rank is the sentiment expressed most by the candidate, and number 10 rank is the least expressed sentiment.

+Three Debates: Clinton Sentiment Rankings
 ![Clinton Comparison](http://khasachi.com/images/clintonrank.png)

+Three Debates: Trump Sentiment Rankings
 ![Trump Comparison](http://khasachi.com/images/trumprank.png)

+Third Debate: Clinton vs Trump Sentiment Rankings
 ![Clinton and Trump Comparison Third debate](http://khasachi.com/images/clinton_trump_debate3.png)

-The following table summarizes shows the word counts and percentages of sentiments expressed, and sentiment rankings for both candidates.
+The following table shows the word counts and percentages of sentiments expressed, and sentiment rankings for both candidates.
 ![Clinton and Trump Comparison Third debate](http://khasachi.com/images/tablesum.png)

+**Total Words Spoken**

-Trump spoke much more than Clinton, although she spoke more and he spoke less in the third debate.
-This line chart shows total words spoken by each candidate in the three debates.
+Trump spoke much more than Clinton in the first two debates but she spoke more than Trump in the third.
+The chart below shows total words spoken by each candidate in the three debates.

 ![Clinton and Trump Total Words](http://khasachi.com/images/twLine.png)